 Yep, we are Scottish for Ruby.
-"Rubaidh" (pronounced roo-bay) is Scots Gaelic for Ruby.
+"Rubaidh" (pronounced roo-bay) is Scots Gaelic for Ruby (as in the shiny red stone).
 It's a terribly clever name, or would be if it was it was easier to spell.
 Or pronounce, for that matter.
 Useful traits when you rely on word of mouth for business, eh?

 But we're not just about Ruby, because building a business around a web service involves more than just a Ruby on Rails web app.